Can gluten cause headaches? here's everything you need to know.

 The brain can’t burn fat for fuel.
 But in the absence of glucose, it can burn ketone bodies efficiently, which can help prevent energy deficits.
 However, there’s evidence that ketones are more than just brain fuel.
 Research suggests they may also help reduce inflammation and oxidative stress in the brain, promote a healthy gut microbiome, and prevent the brain from overreacting to stimuli.
-All potential benefits for those that suffer from headaches.
+All potential benefits for those who suffer from headaches.

 Migraine headaches are more common among women.
 Plus, in over 50% of these cases, migraines are associated with menstruation due to hormonal changes.

 However, while menstrual migraines may be common, they’re not normal.
 It’s likely a sign of an imbalance, which can be caused by many things, including gluten.
 In this article, I discuss several ways in which gluten can contribute to hormonal imbalances, including nutrient deficiencies and endocrine disruption.

 Gluten is not the only trigger for migraine headaches.
 The issue can definitely be multi-factorial.
 If you struggle with migraines, the diagram below shows a number of additional triggers you should be aware of.
 You can also watch this comprehensive video on the topic for more information.